 You have probably seen painted stones, but you may not have seen the rough surfaces of stones painted with elephants or dancers.

-If like me, you fell in love with rock paintings at Dambulla or Sigiriya, these rock paintings are a perfect Sri Lanka Souvenirs to take back home.
-Styles have evolved but the ethos of paint of raw rock remains the same.
+If like me, you fell in love with rock paintings at Dambulla or Sigiriya, these rock paintings are perfect Sri Lanka Souvenirs to take back home.
+Styles have evolved but the ethos of the paint of raw rock remains the same.